The Search for Santa Paws: Plot

 After wandering the streets, Paws befriends three stray dogs named Haggis, Rasta, and T-Money, who (after stealing from a deli) are captured by Franklin, a dogcatcher and Ms. Stout's boyfriend.
 Paws uses magic to rescue them, and they vow to help find Santa, hoping to get off the naughty list.

-Ms. Stout catches the girls, and after Quinn reveals an insult Will said, Stout punishes her by making her spend the night in the basement.
+Ms. Stout catches the girls, and after Quinn reveals an insult Will said, Stout punishes Will by making her spend the night in the basement without dinner.
 Will is upset that new kids always get her in trouble.

 In Central Park, a Boy Scout named Jimmy finds the reindeer, who explain they need to find Santa and can't fly without him.
 That night, Quinn finds Paws in the alley and secretly brings him into the orphanage, promising to find Santa tomorrow.
 Will finds them but cannot hear Paws speak since she doesn't believe.
 Learning of the situation, Eli and his dog Eddy go to New York to find Santa.

 Back at Hucklebuckle's, Santa starts regaining his memories.
 Quinn and Paws sneak out to Hucklebuckle's, but Paws sees James posing as Santa while he's on break.
-Paws realizes this before leaving and Quinn is in disbelief that Will was right.
+Paws realizes this before leaving and Quinn is in disbelief that Will was "right".
 Santa returns and meets Jimmy, who informs him that his reindeer are waiting.
 Santa is unsure if he is Santa, but gives Jimmy his North Pole pin for his persistence.

 At the orphanage, Paws befriends the girls and uses magic to give them Christmas cheer, singing to help Will believe again.
 Ms. Stout discovers this and locks Will and Paws in the basement, stealing Paws' crystal and an ornament belonging to Quinn's late mother.
 Will hears Paws speak for the first time and regains her Christmas spirit, but without his crystal, Paws reverts to a stuffed animal the next morning.
 When Stout discovers this, she throws him in the incinerator before leaving with Franklin.

 Back at Hucklebuckle Toys, Santa lands in the hospital after being without his crystal for a long time.
 Eli and Eddy find Gus, who admits to stealing it and feels remorse.
 Eli realizes that without his crystal, Santa could become mortal and eventually die.
 He leads them to the reindeer, who are too weak to fly and Gus agrees to help them while Eli and Eddy locate Paws.